Direct20/CNN-numpy/README.md

 # MnistCNN
-An implementation of convolution nueral network for recognizing hand-written digits **without** depending on torch or tensorflow, etc.
+An implementation of convolution nueral network for recognizing hand-written digits using **numpy**.
 ## Structure
 ![alt text](struct.png)
 ## How to use